trucomanx-formulation/BslLuxLevel/revision.md

 #and involved operations should be performed element by element (as is detailed in Ref.
 [11]).

 [corrigido]
+Element-to-element operations in calculating using arrays were explained.

 #3.
 In Fig. 7 I recommend not to use LEFT and RIGHT to differentiate the zones with different
 #illumination levels.
 Instead, use LOW and HIGH or something like that, in accordance with